Madison

 usually high-dimensional, nonlinear,

-and depend on many unknown parameters.
+depend on many unknown parameters.
 In general, chemical systems are capable of

 arbitrarily complex behavior, but, on the

-other hand, the range of possible dynamic behavior is often limited or even uniquely determined by
+other hand, the range of possible dynamic behavior is often limited or even uniquely

 the network structure.
 We will show